jessicac3732/costume-shopping/situations/Monster-punch/monster-punch.md

-## You change into a ugly monster and will never age again.
-You will retain your ugly appearance forever, but your heart will stay pure forever.
+## You change into a ugly monster with monstrous strength and you lose your ability to speak human language.

 ### [Start Over](../../home.md)